 - When was he born?
 And where is his mom?

 He was born on October 31, 2015 and is just over 3 months old.
 Young sloths cease nursing at about a month old; at this point they eat solid food on their own and start venturing away from their mothers.
 While he might seem young, he is the perfect age to start getting to know his new National Aviary family and training for his role as an animal ambassador!

 - How big is the baby sloth?

-He is now 10 inches long, and weighs approximately two pounds.
+During summer 2016, Valentino measured 10 inches long, and weighed approximately two pounds.
 At birth he was approximately 6-7 inches in length.
 When full grown, he will weigh between 15 and 20 pounds.

 - Why have you added a sloth to your collection?
 Isn’t the National Aviary a place for birds?